muratiakos/kitchen-ec2/README.md

 ### <a name="config-username"></a> username

-The SSH username that will be used to communicate with the instance.
+The SSH or WinRM username that will be used to communicate with the instance.

 The default will be determined by the Platform name, if a default exists (see   [amis.json][amis_json]).
 If a default cannot be computed, then the default is `"root"`.

+For Windows AMIs if the username is configured other then Administrator, kitchen-ec2 will create that user during the server creation with the specified static password.

+### <a name="config-password"></a> password

+WinRM static password  to be used for connecting to a Windows AMI with the configured static `username` other than Administrator.

 ### <a name="config-iam-profile-name"></a> iam\_profile\_name